 - policy development, research and evaluation

 - management of correspondence with the public.

 The NDIS Commission uses and discloses personal information for the primary purposes for which it is collected.
 We will give you information about the primary purpose of collection at the time the information is collected.
 The NDIS Commission will only use your personal information for secondary purposes where it is able to do so in accordance with the Privacy Act, for example, where disclosure is required or authorised by the National Disability Insurance Scheme Act 2013.
 The NDIS Commission may disclose personal information collected and held by it to other relevant parties, including other Commonwealth, state or territory agencies, regulatory bodies or professional associations, where we have your consent or where the NDIS Commission is otherwise legally able or required to do so.

 2.6 How to seek access to and correction of personal information

 You have a right under the Privacy Act to access personal information held about you.
 You also have a right under the Privacy Act to request corrections to any personal information that the NDIS Commission holds about you if you think the information is inaccurate, out-of-date, incomplete, irrelevant, or misleading.
 However, the Privacy Act sets out circumstances in which the NDIS Commission may decline access to or correction of personal information (e.g. where access is unlawful under a secrecy provision in portfolio legislation, or where the personal information held is an opinion and not an objective fact).

 To access or seek correction of personal information we hold about you, please contact us using the contact details set out at section 5.1 of this Policy.
 It is also possible to access and correct documents held by the NDIS Commission under the Freedom of Information Act 1982 (the FOI Act).
-For information on this, please contact our FOI Coordinator (contact details are available on the NDIS Commission’s website).
+For information on this, please visit our FOI page.

 2.7 Accidental or unauthorised disclosure of personal information